 Penicillin G Benzathine and Penicillin G Procaine Injectable Suspension is available as an aqueous suspension in 100-mL and 250-mL multiple-dose vials.
 Each mL contains: Active Ingredients: 150,000 units penicillin G benzathine, 150,000 units penicillin G procaine.
-Inactive Ingredients: 11.7 mg lecithin, 1.75 mg sodium formaldehyde sulfoxylate, 1.20 mg methylparaben (as preservative), 0.14 mg propylparaben (as preservative), 8.19 mg Tween 40, 11.3 mg Span 40, 3.98 mg sodium citrate (anhydrous), 20 mg procaine hydrochloride, 1.04 mg sodium carboxymethylcellulose, Water for Injection, q.s.
+Inactive Ingredients: 11.7 mg Lecithin, 1.75 mg Sodium formaldehyde sulfoxylate, 1.20 mg Methylparaben, 0.14 mg Propylparaben, 8.19 mg Tween 40, 11.3 mg Span 40, 3.98 mg Sodium citrate (anhydrous), 20 mg Procaine hydrochloride, 1.04 mg Sodium carboxymethylcellulose, Water for Injection, q.s.

 It is normally recommended that any bacterial infection be treated as early as possible and with a dosage that will give effective blood levels.
 Although the recommended dosage of this product will give longer detectable penicillin blood levels than penicillin G procaine alone, it is recommended that a second dose be administered at 48 hours when treating a penicillin-susceptible bacterial infection.